KLZ-0/pacman-esearch/README.md

 **`esearch [options] <pattern>`**

+`--verbose, -v` Print even more information about packages

 `--instonly, -I` Find only packages which are installed

 `--notinst, -N` Find only packages which are NOT installed